kodalivarun/Employee-Attrition-Prediction/README.md

 5. Work Life Balance as well.

 there are almost 35 factors/features the HR team actually provided us to predict the employee retention.

+# Steps Involved in this Project:

+we're going to perform Feature Engineering, EDA, Feature Importance, Splitting our dataset into train and test, Feature Scaling, Applying classification algorithms & DL model(ANN)